mWalrus/bild/README.md

 # Bild - A small image uploader and server

-A small image uploader and hoster built with Rust, [rocket](https://rocket.rs), and [image](https://github.com/image-rs/image).
+A small, self-hosted image uploader and hoster built with Rust, [rocket](https://rocket.rs), and [image](https://github.com/image-rs/image).

 ## Disclaimer